kimnewzealand/planes-metrics/data_modeling/README.md

 I then created a profiles.yml using `dbt init` to connect dbt-core to the trial account.

 I set up the initial folder structure as per [dbt best practices](https://docs.getdbt.com/best-practices).
-In practice the structure and naming conventions would also depend on patterns agreed up front by the team.
+In practice the structure and naming conventions would also depend on patterns agreed by the team.

 To automate code quality and readability, I installed sqlfluff for dbt to lint the sql using the default [sqlfluff dbt templater](https://docs.sqlfluff.com/en/stable/configuration/templating/dbt.html) rules.